dechamps/videojitter/EXAMPLES.md

 transitions between frames).
-It's worth noting that, even though the display is running at 120 Hz, the test video is running at 24 FPS, so that's what videojitter sees - obviously it cannot observe individual display refreshes if the frame does not change.
+It's worth noting that, even though the display is running at 120 Hz, the test video is running at 24 FPS, so that's what videojitter sees - obviously it cannot observe individual display refreshes if the frame does not change (same goes for the human eye).

 More importantly, one immediately spots a few _unexpected_ outliers on the chart (the intentionally delayed transition is also an outlier, but it's expected).